skoolkid/skoolkit/sphinx/source/skool-macros.rst

 * 8 (bit 3) - pass delays through a moving average filter; while this can produce higher quality audio (especially for multi-channel tunes), it is slower than the default sampling algorithm

+If ``execint`` is set to 1, make sure that bit 1 of ``flags`` is 0, otherwise interrupt delays may be applied twice: once during execution of the code, and again in post-processing.

 If ``fname`` starts with a '/', the filename is taken to be relative to the root of the HTML disassembly.
 Otherwise the filename is taken to be relative to